SumoLogic/sumologic-documentation/docs/apm/rum/index.md

 | `browser_time_to_fcp` | firstContentfulPaint - span start time (fetch start) |
 | `browser_time_to_lcp` | largestContentfulPaint - span start time (fetch start) |

-* [First Paint](https://developer.mozilla.org/en-US/docs/Glossary/First_paint) (`browser_time_to_fp`): measures the time from page fetch start (span start time) to the moment when the browser renders the first pixels to the screen, rendering anything that is visually different from what was on the screen prior to navigation.
+* [First Paint](https://developer.mozilla.org/en-US/docs/Glossary/First_paint): measures the time from page fetch start (span start time) to the moment when the browser renders the first pixels to the screen, rendering anything that is visually different from what was on the screen prior to navigation.
 It answers the question, "Is it happening?"
-* [First Contentful Paint](https://web.dev/fcp/) (`browser_time_to_fcp`): measures the time from page fetch start (span start time) to the moment when any part of the page's content is rendered on the screen.
+* [First Contentful Paint](https://web.dev/fcp/): measures the time from page fetch start (span start time) to the moment when any part of the page's content is rendered on the screen.
 For this metric, "content" refers to text, images (including background images), `<svg>` elements, or non-white `<canvas>` elements.
-* [Largest Contentful Paint](https://web.dev/lcp/) (`browser_time_to_lcp`): measures the time from page fetch start (span start time) to the moment when the largest image or text block visible within the viewport is rendered.
+* [Largest Contentful Paint](https://web.dev/lcp/): measures the time from page fetch start (span start time) to the moment when the largest image or text block visible within the viewport is rendered.

 These are only loosely related to navigation timings and in many cases, some of them may appear long after the page is fully loaded in the browser, which indicates rendering slowdowns.